 Sampling will occur using boat electrofishing, backpack electrofishing, and gill nets.
+Prior to boat electrofish sampling, YCWA will follow the study methods outlined below.
+However, the YCWA may adapt the existing methodologies to follow any additional criteria identified in the CDFG Scientific Collection Permit, as has been customary from many prior events utilizing boat electrofishing, backpack electrofishign, and gillnet sampling during other California relicensings.
 Sampling efforts will be coordinated with reservoir operators to avoid periods of reservoir fluctuation that could affect safety and sampling efficiency.
 Within New Bullard's Bar Reservoir sampling will be scheduled over the hydrologic year to coincide with the low pool in fall and high pool in spring.
-The determination of relative high and low water elevations will be made after consultation with the Licensees on historical water operations at New Bullard's Bar Dam.
-Within USACE's Englebright Reservoir sampling will occur only once during the summer months as reservoir levels fluctuate primarily from New Bullard's Bar releases and are less influenced by seasonal variations.
+The determination of relative high and low water elevations will be made after consultation with the YCWA on historical water operations at New Bullard's Bar Dam.
+It is expected that sampling events will generally occur between January or February (low pool) and June or July (high pool) based on historic reservoir data.
+These two sample periods will also increase the potential of catching a higher number of different species.
+Within Englebright Reservoir, sampling will occur only once during the summer months as reservoir levels fluctuate primarily from New Bullard's Bar releases and are less influenced by seasonal variations.